Tyrn/wei/the-insider-en.typ

      Some  missiles had been destroyed outright and  some had been partially disassembled and brought to a "relatively disabled" stage.
-The missiles from three bases - Arcon, Mino and Delos - had been transported to Nordwest.
+The missiles from three bases---Arcon, Mino and Delos---had been transported to Nordwest.

      The accompanying  documentation pointed out that there were one hundred forty  six "relatively disabled"  missiles.
 The  whole  Galaxy thought that